 Here's 10 dental clinics pulled from our extensive health directory that are based downtown.
 Got a crooked grin?
 Here's six places to get clear aligners in case you don't fancy braces.

 Most of the big healthcare names like Jiahui, United Family, Parkway, Yosemite, etc. also have their own dedicated dental health departments.
 Consultations with teeth cleaning cost between 700-2,000rmb.

 * Not based downtown?
-Find our full list of dental clinics plus more health related articles in our Health & Wellness directory.
+Find our full list of dental clinics plus more health related articles in our Health & Wellbeing directory.